Have something done

 Ok, so maybe during lockdown you have been experimenting with painting your house or perhaps, if you are fed up, you have even cut your own hair and ended up looking…interesting!
 However we normally don’t do these things ourselves.
 Most people definitely don’t know how to fix their own phones.
 So what happens when we don’t do them? …We get somebody to do them for us!

-To do this we use the structure:
+To communicate this we use the structure:

 to have + something(object) + done(past participle)